avvo/influxdb_setup/README.md

 `rake influxdb:setup`
 Runs all the above rake tasks.

+## Tests

+To run the tests, you need an influxdb host setup.
+If you're not running it on `localhost:8086`, you can specify where it's running with the `INFLUXDB_HOSTS` and `INFLUXDB_PORT` environmental variables.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run